jinweizhao/Retriever/README.md

 # Retriver
 Retrieve InfoPlist without Jailbreak on iOS Devices

+# Compability
+1. Xcode: Greater than or equal to Xcode 8.0
+2. iOS: Greater than or equal to iOS 10.0

 # Usage
 1. Build & Run this project on your iOS Device
 2. Click app name list on home page